purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,009s
 ```

 Hey, that's much better!
-Honestly, it's a bit embarassing that the slowest part of the last attempt was parsing, not hashing.
+Honestly, it's somewhat embarrassing that the slowest part of the last attempt was parsing, not hashing.
 That's why profilers are so important!
-Sometimes you can't' guess what the actual bottleneck is, even if that looks obvious.
+Sometimes, one can't guess the bottleneck, even if it seems obvious.

 ### Fourth attempt

-Before we try to apply smart optimizations to other parts of the program, let's see if we've maxxed out the performance of byte string generation.
+Before we try to apply clever optimizations to other parts of the program, let's see if we've maxed out the performance of byte string generation.

-Suppose there are just three letters in the address, so `possible_differences` contains just three fixup numbers: `A`, `B`, and `C`.
+Suppose there are just three letters in the address, so `possible_differences` contains three fixup numbers: `A`, `B`, and `C`.
 We then iterate through eight subsets of `{A, B, C}` and compute the following numbers:

 - `base`
 - `base + A`